MicrosoftDocs/power-automate-docs/articles/process-mining-pbi-data-structure.md

 ### To enable read-write for a Premium capacity semantic model workload:

 1. **<MICHAL: Where is the starting point?
 Desktop?
-I want to test this but don't know where to begin.>**
+I want to test this but don't know where to begin.
+ANGIE: the starting point is in the web.>**
 1. Select **Settings** > **Admin portal**.
 1. In the Admin portal, select **Capacity settings** > **Power BI Premium** > *capacity name*.
 1. Expand **Workloads**.